 Are you a fan of crunchy and crispy instead of soft and succulent?
 The Double Grilled Quesadilla is the Taco Bell entree for you.
 To make it, they simply grill the quesadilla for twice the usual time, resulting in the typical gooey cheese and savory meat on the inside, but with a nice crunch on the outside.

 Just ask for them to grill your quesadilla for twice as long to experience its deliciousness.
-You may just find yourself asking the same question every time you order a quesadilla afterwards.
+You may just find yourself asking the same question every time you order a quesadilla afterward.

 The Waffle Taco